FTC's IDEA and Anti-Racism Work

-Since FTC’s founding, we have been deeply invested in being an equitable, diverse and inclusive company.
-We are expanding that work to become actively Anti-Racist – inspired by a national moment of reckoning in our industry and the efforts of Black, Indigenous and other People of Color in the professional theater world who have shared their vision for a better future in multiple forums (most notably the We See You White American Theatre demands document).
+Since FTC’s founding, we have been deeply invested in being an Inclusive, Diverse, Equitable, and Accessible company (IDEA).
+We have expanded that work to become actively Anti-Racist – inspired by a national moment of reckoning in our industry and the efforts of Black, Indigenous and other People of Color in the professional theater world who shared their vision for a better future in multiple forums (most notably the We See You White American Theatre demands document).

 Our commitment to this work stems from our founding statement of values (our “Bill of Rights”).
 Among the statements in that Bill of Rights are these:

 • We will provide a positive, respectful, and nurturing work environment for all employees and guest artists that allows everyone to work to their full potential.
 We will conduct ourselves with integrity in all interactions representing Forward Theater Company.